New American · Salads & Sides

 Keeps: Enjoy leftovers within 4 days.

-Leftover Ideas: Leftover breadcrumbs or grated Parmesan can be used on roasted vegetables or pasta.
+Surplus Ingredients: Leftover breadcrumbs or grated Parmesan can be used on roasted vegetables or pasta.

 Serve with: Pairs naturally with roasted meats, creamy potatoes, or crusty bread.